 It is probably worth repeating, that the only wine that tastes of the grapes of which it is made, is muscat-based.
 All the others have aromas and flavours that are only developed during alcoholic fermentation, malolactic fermentation, by exposure to oak and whilst ageing.
 These are like something, eg like guava or like sweat, we just don’t say like all the time.

-There is an entry for the truly far fetched, where I dump what I regard as such.
+There is an entry for the truly obscure, where I lay to rest what I regard as such.

 Each person providing commentary on wine, has different sensory thresholds for aromas and flavours.
 So it helps I believe, to be as precise as possible, to be specific rather than generic, and to use commonly accessible aromas and flavours.
 I have tried to achieve this with the content below.